 What responsible traveling means to us?

-We also encourage people with special needs to travel by offering special arrangements for private tours.
+We also encourage people with special needs to travel by offering special arrangements on request.

 How are we going to practice it?

 Our social conscience is high and we are very motivated to be as fair and ecological as possible.
 When thinking of the corporate responsibility, we also need to look further from the local level and to think globally.
 Hence we have listed actions that are following the guidelines provided by Visit Finland based on the recommendations of the World Tourism Organization and the UN Sustainable Development Goals.

 Producing as little waste as possible and recycling all waste.
 We are composting all the bio-waste and have separate collection bins for metal, paper, cardboard, glass, and plastic.